 Cigarettes and eating poorly cause heart attacks, because they scrape the inside of your heart’s fuel line.
 After years of scraping, blockages form inside of it.
 The heart cannot work without fuel, so it keeps fixing the fuel line, while you keep scraping it.
 Over time, these blockages grow and eventually block the line.
 This can result in chest pain that happens when you exercise or walk.
 Your chest hurts because exercises make your heart work more, but its line is blocked, and it cannot get the fuel it needs.

 Heart Attack Symptoms:

-If these blockages fall apart and clog the line completely, that’s when a heart attack happens.
 Heart attack symptoms feel like pressure or burning in the center of the chest .
 This feeling can be mild or very strong.
 Together with the pain in the chest, some people can feel achy shoulders or arms, and it can even go up your neck and jaw.
 For some women, heart troubles can feel like they are very out of breath, even without any chest pain.
-If you ever feel anything like that, do not take any chances and go to the hospital because heart attacks are very common.
+If you ever feel anything like that, do not take any chances and go to the hospital.

 When you are trying to lower your chances of having a heart attack, there are medications available that can help.
 But no matter what you do, taking away the things that hurt your heart is the most important step.